hollowhouseinstitute/Hollow_House_Institute/README.md

 ## **📞 Contact**

-For collaboration, dataset access questions, citations, or academic partnerships, please open an issue or contact via GitHub.
+For collaboration, dataset access questions, citations, or academic partnerships, please email ai open an issue or contact via GitHub